I specialize in individual therapy for adult men and women. My clients come to therapy for a number of reasons, including:

-I understand that reaching out for help is difficult, and even more so if you are new to psychotherapy.
-My goal for this section is to outline the way I approach the psychotherapy process.
-This will help you understand what you can expect from the first phone call to the final session.
+I understand that reaching out for help is difficult, and even more so if you are new to therapy.
+My goal for this section is to outline the way I approach the therapy process.
+This will help you understand what you can expect from our first phone call to the final session.
 Of course, each person and situation is unique, and so it is important to understand that this process varies from person-to-person.

 It is really important to me to speak to potential clients prior to the first session for a few reasons.
-First, it give you the opportunity to ask any questions you may have about my training, background, style, approach to psychotherapy, availability, and fees.
-Second, it gives me an opportunity to start to get to know you and what is going on in your life that has you thinking about psychotherapy.
+First, it gives you the opportunity to ask any questions you have about my training, background, style, approach to therapy, and fees.
+Second, it gives me an opportunity to start to get to know you and what is going on in your life that has you thinking about therapy.
 Usually we can accomplish all of this in about 15 minutes.
-If at the end of the phone consultation we determine that I am not a good fit for your needs, I will work with you to find someone who is.
-If we determine that I may be able to help you, we will set up the first visit.
+If at the end of the phone consultation we determine that I am a good fit for your needs, we will set up the first visit.
+If not, I am happy to work with you to find someone who is.

-When we get to the point in treatment that you feel you have met your treatment goals, we will start to discuss termination.
-Termination sounds like a scary word, but all it really means is that you are doing well and no longer need psychotherapy!
-This discussion happens well before we actually end psychotherapy to give adequate time to process and prepare.
-I typically like to titrate psychotherapy so it is not ended abruptly.
+When we get to the point that you feel you have met your goals, we will start to discuss termination.
+Termination sounds like a scary word, but all it really means is that you are doing well and no longer need therapy!
+This discussion happens well before we actually end therapy to give adequate time to process and prepare.
+I like to taper therapy so it is not ended abruptly.
 Usually this consists of reducing to biweekly, and subsequently monthly, sessions.
-It also includes scheduling “booster” sessions to make sure things continue to go well, review skills learned in psychotherapy, or resume psychotherapy if needed.
+It also includes scheduling “booster” sessions to make sure things continue to go well, review skills learned in therapy, or resume therapy if needed.